Eyescale/Consensus/README.txt

-	     Note: within the same system (S = S' above), the GSCPE translates as The Action exerted on a System is the second order derivative of the series of its States - cf. Second Law of Motion (Newton) .
-A program - aka.
-System's Narrative - takes the following form: in current State: Condition1
+	     Note: within the same system (S = S' above), the GSCPE translates as The Action exerted on a System is the second order derivative of the series of its States - cf. Second Law of Motion (Newton)

+	Based on these principles, a program - aka.
+System's Story, or Narrative - takes the following form:

+		in current State: Condition1
 			on change [ from previous ] to current State: Event1 do change [ from current ] to next State: Action1